-The Capital One® SavorOne® Cash Rewards Credit Card offers solid rewards in a variety of categories, as well as useful travel and shopping perks, all with no annual fee.
-When it comes to food delivery perks, you'll get unlimited 3% cash back on dining (and entertainment) purchases; through January 31, 2021, you can also earn 5% cash back on Uber Eats purchases when you enroll.
-Purchases at grocery stores (excluding superstores like Target and Walmart) earn unlimited 2% cash back, and all other purchases earn unlimited 1% cash back.
+The Capital One SavorOne Cash Rewards Credit Card offers solid rewards in a variety of categories, as well as useful travel and shopping perks, all with no annual fee.
+When it comes to food delivery perks, you'll get unlimited 3% cash back on dining (and entertainment) purchases.
+Purchases at grocery stores (excluding superstores like Target and Walmart) and popular streaming services earn unlimited 3% cash back, 8% cash back on Capital One Entertainment purchases and tickets at Vivid Seats, 5% cash back on hotels and rental cars booked through Capital One Travel and all other purchases earn unlimited 1% cash back.
 You can redeem your cash back for any amount as a statement credit or check.

 As a new cardholder, you can earn a $200 cash bonus when you spend $500 on the card in the first 3 months.

 This card's shopping benefits include access to Wikibuy, an online shopping tool that scans thousands of merchants to help you find the best price, and Paribus, which finds potential savings on your previous online purchases and gets you money back.
 You can also pay for Amazon.com purchases using your Capital One rewards, and eligible items purchased with the card can receive additional warranty protection.
 You can even use virtual card numbers from Eno to pay for online purchases and keep your actual card number to yourself.